How much does it cost to use the Elizabeth line?

 If you have a Disabled Persons Freedom Pass you can travel for free at anytime on both weekdays and at weekends.

 How much time can you save using the Elizabeth line compared to alternative routes?

 The improved connectivity of the Elizabeth line means many journeys will now be direct and significantly quicker, in fact some will take less than half the time.

 - Abbey Wood to Liverpool Street will take 18 mins rather than 45 mins

 - Abbey Wood to Paddington will take 29 mins rather than 55 mins

 - Woolwich to Custom House will take 4 mins rather than 25 mins

 - Canary Wharf to Liverpool Street will take 7 mins rather than 19 mins

 - Paddington to Liverpool Street will take 11 mins rather than 20 mins

-Nine of the 10 new Elizabeth Line stations (when fully open) and Heathrow will be fully accessible, with step free access from street to trains.
+Nine of the 10 new Elizabeth line stations and Heathrow are fully accessible, with step-free access from street to trains.
 At Custom House station, wheelchair users need to board the fifth carriage of Elizabeth line trains for level access.